 Daemen students are well prepared for professional success.
 The vast majority obtain a position of choice or admission to graduate study in less than a year after graduation.
 Equally important, Daemen’s skills- and competencies-based approach prepares graduates for the careers that await them.

-Career Services works with students to create Individual Career Action Plans (iCAP), helping them find internships to gain real-world experiences in their areas of interest.
+Career Services works with students to create Individual Career Action Plans (iCAP), helping them find internships to gain real-world experience in their areas of interest.
 Employers who are in contact with Career Services include those in business, the sports industry, the arts, government, health-related entities, nonprofits, educational institutions, and cultural organizations.
-The opportunities are local, national, or international.
-Opportunities for outstanding programs include work with the Washington Internship Institute.
+The opportunities are local, national, or international, including such outstanding programs as the Washington Internship Institute.

 PREPARE TO SUCCEED

-Daemen graduates are informed citizens, prepared to play productive roles in local and global communities both as effective participants and leaders.
-They make reasoned ethical choices and consider connections between values and behavior.
-They can effectively access, evaluate, and apply relevant and valid information using a variety of information resources.
-They have the writing and speaking skills necessary for effective communication.
-Daemen College graduates are well prepared to pursue advanced study in graduate or professional school.
+Daemen prepares graduates to be informed citizens who can play productive roles in local and global communities as both effective participants and leaders.
+They make reasoned, ethical choices and consider the connection between their values and behavior.
+They can effectively access, evaluate, and apply relevant and valid information using a variety of information resources, and they have the writing and speaking skills necessary for effective communication.
+It’s because of their firm foundation that Daemen graduates are ready for anything.

 A SAMPLE OF DISTINGUISHED ALUMNI

-Ciao Italia! is the registered trademark of one of the College’s most visible daughter, Mary Ann Saporito Esposito, who graduated in 1964 from Rosary Hill College, with a degree in history and secondary education, and a strong desire to be a history teacher.
+Ciao Italia! is the registered trademark of one of the College’s most visible daughters, Mary Ann Saporito Esposito.
+Having graduated from Rosary Hill College in 1964, she had a strong desire to become a teacher with her degree in history and secondary education.

 Forty years later, Mary Ann is still teaching, but in a venue far removed from her original version.